 - 21. As part of its statutory duty to support neighbourhood planning groups, there are implications for officer time in the planning policy team to enable attendance at meetings, responding to emails and requests, making appropriate legal and planning issues checks, responding to consultations, publishing the neighbourhood plan for consultation, making arrangements for independent examination and referendum.
 Whilst the costs of officer time are included in existing budgets, the cost of the examination and referendum need to be met by the Council. - 22.
-There is financial support available for Local Planning Authorities from the Department of Levelling Up, Housing & Communities (DLUHC) to meet the cost of the referendum.
+There is financial support available for Local Planning Authorities from the Ministry of Housing, Communities and Local Government (MHCLG) to meet the cost of the referendum.
 LPA's can claim £20,000 when they issue a decision statement detailing their intention to send the plan to referendum (as set out under Regulation 18 of the Neighbourhood Planning (General) Regulations 2012). - 23.
 When a Neighbourhood Plan is 'Made' (adopted by the Council), the Community Infrastructure Levy (CIL) Neighbourhood Portion rises from 15% to 25%.
-This means that the Neighbourhood Forum will receive a higher amount of neighbourhood CIL from future development in the neighbourhood plan area.
+This means that the Neighbourhood Forum, Parish or Town Council will receive a higher amount of neighbourhood CIL from future development in the neighbourhood plan area.